-- 1. A search may be conducted without any or all residents present. - 2.
-Reasonable cause is defined as a fact or circumstance existing where it is more likely than not an event or activity is occurring or has occurred or that specific items are present in the space to be searched, or there is a reasonable concern for student or community safety. - 3.
-A search of a student's room may be made by authorized staff as directed by the Vice President of Student Development.
+- 1.A search may be conducted without any or all residents present. - 2.Reasonable cause is defined as a fact or circumstance existing where it is more likely than not an event or activity is occurring or has occurred or that specific items are present in the space to be earched, or there is a reasonable concern for student or community safety. - 3.A search of a student's room may be made by authorized staff as directed by the Vice President of Student Development.
 In absence of the Vice President of Student Development searches can only be authorized through joint collaboration with the Director of Campus Programming & Residence Life, and the Director of Safety & Security, or their designees.
 The search must be made with at least two University staff members present.
 At least one of the University staff members conducting the search must be the Vice President of Student Development, Director of Campus Programming & Residence Life & Student Programs, or Director of Safety and Security, or a designee.

-The other staff members may be a University Security Officer Craduate Assistant or Resident. - The other staff member may be a University Security Officer, Graduate Assistant, or Resident Assistant. - 4.
-An incident report will be completed for every search of any on-campus living area. - 5.
-In the event a search is conducted, and prohibited items are confiscated, an itemized list of all items will be included in the incident report.
+The other staff member may be a University

+- Security Officer, Graduate Assistant, or ResidentAssistant. - 4.An incident report will be completed for every search of any on-campus living area. - 5.
+In the event a search is conducted, and prohibited items are confiscated, an itemized list of allitems will be included in the incident report.
 Photographs of any confiscated items will be attached to the incident report. - 6.
-If the search and subsequent confiscation of items should result in a policy or Student Handbook violation, the student/s will be held accountable through the Student Accountability Process.
+If the search and subsequent confiscation of items should result in a policy or Student Handbook violation, the student/s will be held accountable through the Student AccountabilityProcess.